 - An appraiser

-Sometimes only one of these players carries out mortgage fraud.
+Sometimes only one of these players carries out fraudulent mortgage transactions.
 Sometimes many of them work in cahoots to advance the fraud.
 Either way, any dishonest act that materially affects a mortgage lending transaction may qualify as criminal fraud.

 1.1 Common mortgage fraud schemes in Nevada

-The Nevada Attorney General recently released the state's most prevalent mortgage fraud schemes.2 Among these are:
+The Nevada Attorney General released a statement on the state’s most prevalent fraudulent mortgage schemes.2 Among these are:

 - False loan modification schemes.
 This occurs when distressed homeowners receive bogus offers to refinance their homes, reduce their principal loan and prevent foreclosure.
-The offenders often demand large fees upfront and then fail to deliver on the services they promised, leaving the homeowners worse off than before.
+The offenders are private companies that are not connected to the mortgage lender.
+These companies often demand large fees upfront and then fail to deliver on the services they promised, leaving the homeowners worse off than before.

 - False loan applications.
-Homebuyers who lie on their mortgage applications about their income, debts, identification or intentions to honor the mortgage are committing fraud.
-Sometimes loan officers lie about homebuyers' information in order to secure a commission from completing the mortgage.
+This occurs when prospective homebuyers lie or conceal material information on their mortgage applications.
+The misinformation may concern their income, debts, identification or intentions to honor the mortgage.
+Sometimes loan officers lie about homebuyers’ information in order to secure a commission from completing the mortgage.

 - False appraisals.
-It is fraud when home sellers bribe appraisers with kickbacks or other incentives to inflate the home's value.
-If the appraiser accepts the bribe, then both the home seller and appraiser could be prosecuted for mortgage fraud.
+This occurs when home sellers bribe appraisers with kickbacks or other incentives to inflate the home’s value.
+If the appraiser accepts the bribe, then both the home seller and appraiser could be prosecuted for violating NRS 205.372.

 EXAMPLE: Jake is a home appraiser in North Las Vegas who owes back rent to his landlord.
 His landlord suggests he gives his clients exaggerated appraisals in exchange for charging extra money, which Jake would then give to his landlord to pay off the rent.
 If they attempt this scheme and get caught, both Jake and the landlord could be booked at the North Las Vegas Detention Center for mortgage fraud.
 Since the landlord knowingly took money that he knew came from a fraudulent mortgage transaction, he is equally as liable as Jake.